TommyJD93/Notes/Network Programming/Sockets.md

 - Bind the socket
 - Listen on the socket
 - Accept connection
-- Send and receive data
+- Receive and send data
 - Close connection

 I'd like to mention also the five steps of the client, pointing out that: the first two are the same of the server, but then